svermeulen/vim-yoink/README.md

 Another feature worth mentioning is that if you have `&clipboard` set to either `unnamed` or `unnamedplus` then Yoink will automatically record yanks that occur outside of Vim.
 It does this by checking if the system clipboard was changed every time Vim gains focus and if so adding the new yank to the history.

-Note that if you don't like this behaviour you can disable it by setting `g:yoinkSyncSystemClipboardOnFocus` to `0`
+Note that you can disable it by setting `g:yoinkSyncSystemClipboardOnFocus` to `0` then restarting vim

 ## Integration with vim-cutlass

 If you also have [vim-cutlass](https://github.com/svermeulen/vim-cutlass) installed then I suggest you set `g:yoinkIncludeDeleteOperations` to 1.
 Otherwise the 'cut' operator that you use will not be added to the yank history.

-## Other Notes
+## FAQ

-* Yoink will only add to the history when a yank occurs on the default register.
-If you explicitly name a register for a yank it will not be recorded
+* #### I want the yank history in the autocomplete list

+If you're using [ncm2](https://github.com/ncm2/ncm2) for autocomplete you can use [this](https://github.com/svermeulen/ncm2-yoink).
+If you're using something else please create a github issue and we can look at adding a source for that

+* #### I want to rotate to a specific number in the :Yanks list.
+How do I do this?

+Just pass a count to the `[y` command.
+For example, to rotate to yank #12 as displayed in the `:Yanks` list, execute `12[y`

-* If you want to add to the yank history from your own vimscript code, you can do this by calling `yoink#manualYank`
+* #### I want to add to the yank history manually from my own vimscript

+You can call `yoink#manualYank` for this.
+Note that calling this will also set the contents of the default register with the given value.
+If you just want to add to history without affecting the default register, you can call `yoink#addTextToHistory` instead